Shaker Music In Our Time

 One example of a Shaker song with both an edition and arrangement is by the last Shaker male from a Massachusetts Shaker community, Brother Ricardo Belden.
 He was interviewed in the mid-1950s by Jerome Count from the Shaker Village Work Camp in New Lebanon, NY.
 Brother Ricardo sang one Shaker song during the recorded interview,

-"Living Souls, Let's Be Marching" which is included on the CD: Gentle Words - A Shaker Music Sampler
+"Living Souls, Let's Be Marching" which is included on this CD:

 Are you looking for Shaker music to perform or research